raghavchugh21/covalence.io_FullStackWebD/README.md

 # Covalence.io's Full Stack WebD
-This repository contains the coursework and projects that I completed during the completion of Covalence.io's Full Stack Web Development Course
+This repository contains the coursework and projects completed during the pursuit of Covalence.io's Full Stack Web Development Course